2,5-Dimethoxy-4-propylamphetamine

-2,5-Dimethoxy-4-propylamphetamine (DOPR) is a psychedelic drug of the phenethylamine and amphetamine chemical classes.
+2,5-Dimethoxy-4-propylamphetamine (DOPR) is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
 It was first synthesized by Alexander Shulgin, and was described in his book PiHKAL (Phenethylamines i Have Known And Loved).
-Shulgin described DOPR as a "heavy duty psychedelic", complete with alterations of the thought process and visual distortion.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of DOPR.

+Use and effects

+According to Alexander Shulgin in PiHKAL, the dosage of DOPR is 2.5 to 5 mg and its duration is 20 to 30 hours.
+He described DOPR as a "heavy duty psychedelic", complete with alterations of the thought process and visual distortion.